Applies from Thu 2 Nov 2023, 9.25am to Thu 2 May 2024, 9.00am. Last reviewed: Mon 20 Nov 2023, 3.40pm.

 - Marrangaroo National Park

-Domestic pets are not permitted in NSW national parks and reserves.
+Signs will be placed at the entry to the baiting location.
+Domestic pets are not permitted in NSW National Parks managed lands.
 Pets and working dogs may be affected (1080 is lethal to cats and dogs).
 Pets and working dogs must be restrained or muzzled in the vicinity and must not enter the baiting location.
 In the event of accidental poisoning seek immediate veterinary assistance.